CHICAGO EXOTICS ANIMAL HOSPITAL

 Picture

-Kim with a green iguana
+Kim with a river otter

 Kim is our Assistant Office Manager.
 She is also our Social Media Manager.
 She has ample experience as a technician and has zoo experience as well as a small menagerie at home.
 She has been with us for many years.
 If you have a reptile question, she is your source.
 She may be one of the first people you talk to when you visit, or you may see her answering your questions on our email.
 She is also raising a future veterinary professional!